 By way of example, if cargo is transported from India to the East Coast of the United States via a direct route, the transit time could be around 24 days.
 But if the goods are carried as a transhipment and transported between two cities in India (such as from Chennai to New Delhi), and then required to wait for another vessel prior to being taken to the United States, transit time could take up to 30 days.

 When shipping cargo using the transhipment method, you will find you are more exposed to risks of delay.
-This is typically because it takes additional time to offload a container and then place it onto another vessel.
-If a port is congested during a given period (such as during shipping peak season), there could be delays receiving and unloading vessels at port.
+This is typical because it takes additional time to offload a container and then place it onto another vessel.
+If a port is congested during a given period (such as during shipping peak season), there could be delays receiving and unloading vessels at the port.

 There is also a risk that a vessel will miss a cut-off time at a transhipment port.
 If the first vessel arrives too late to meet its offload schedule, further delays will result.